patriklaurell/ArduinocodeLodestar/README.md

 # Lodestar BEXUS

+The code used in the [BEXUS](http://rexusbexus.net/bexus/) 27 [Lodestar](http://rexusbexus.net/experiments/scientific-research/materials-science/).
+For intrest in results of the project [this](http://rexusbexus.net/wp-content/uploads/2019/08/A-184laurell.pdf).

 ## Ground Station

 The ground station control panel for Lodestar BEXUS consists of a Python backend and a HTML/JavaScript frontend.
 The back- and frontend communicate using SocketIO.